nezaj/Reference/collective_intelligence/chp2/chp2.md

 #### Which to Use?
 Which metrics to use depends on your application.
 There are other metrics as well such as the Jaccard Coefficent and/or Manhattan Distance which can be used as a similarity function as long as they return a float where a higher value means more similar.

+#### Ranking Users
+Now that you have functions for comparing two people, you can create a function that scores everyone against a given person and finds the closest matches.
+The closest match would be the user with the highest similarity score with the given person.

+### Recommending Items
+Score items by producing a weighted score that takes into account the rankings of the critics.
+Take the votes of all the other critics and multiply how similiar they are to me by the score they gave each movie.
+Normalize the the total weighted score by dividing it by the total similarity score.
+This adjusts for movies which have too many or too little reviews.